 Guillain-Barré Syndrome is a rapid onset of muscle weakness caused by autoimmune damage to the peripheral nervous system.
 The cause is unknown, but the underlying mechanism is damage to the myelin sheath of peripheral nerves by the body’s immune system.

 Initial symptoms usually include changes to sensation or pain and muscle weakness.
 These begin distally in the feet and hands and then typically spreads proximally to the arms and upper body.

 The symptoms develop over varying time frames, from hours to over a few weeks.
-In the acute phase the disorder can be life threatening if the respiratory muscles are affected – this requires mechanical ventilation.
+If the respiratory muscles are affected, this disorder can be life-threatening and requires mechanical ventilation.

-Treatment is with supportive care, plasmapheresis and intravenous immunoglobulins.
-Whilst there is a good recovery in the majority of cases it can take weeks to years, and around a third of patients have some remaining weakness.
+Treatment is with supportive care, plasmapheresis, and intravenous immunoglobulins.
+Whilst the majority of patients undergo recovery, it can take weeks to years.
+Additionally, around a third of patients will experience some residual weakness.